Program_Early Learning and Child Care Diploma

 Program Content

 The first year of the program is equivalent to the Early Learning and Child Care Certificate, and you’ll complete the same set of courses as students in that program.
-In the second year, you’ll complete two additional practicums and eight courses that deepen your knowledge.
-By the end of the Diploma program, you will be able to assume many of the responsibilities related to preschool care and education in your practicum.
+In the second year, you’ll complete two additional practicums and eight courses that deepen your knowledge and provide you with the opportunity to demonstrate developing capacity in collaboration, leadership and mentorship.

 Graduation Requirements